 Wines made in Washington State, California, or Oregon have lower histamine levels than most anything made in Europe.
 The working theory is soil conditions in the Pacific Northwest and the West Coast of America have more amenable soil conditions for low-histamine levels.
 Further still, some histamine-aware winemakers use lower histamine-promoting barrels to try to finish with a histamine-reduced wine.

-The amount of tannin in the wine can also give some histamine level clues.
+The concentration of tannins in the wine can also give some histamine level clues.

 As I mentioned, tannins often get blamed for sensitivity to red wine, but they often are highly concentrated alongside histamines.
 Tannin gives the wine a very dry taste and feeling in your mouth, so if a wine tastes dry and you’re histamine-sensitive, you might want to reconsider the glass in your hand.